 - Friday 24 February, 7pm: Candlelight vigil on King’s Parade in central Cambridge, organised by Cambridge4Ukraine and Cambridge University Ukrainian Society.
 Find out more or respond to the event organisers on Facebook.

 - Saturday 25 February, 2pm: A march from the War Memorial on Hills Road to King’s Parade in central Cambridge.
 Organised by Cambridge 4 Ukraine.
-Find out more or respond to the event organisers on Facebook.
+Find out more about March for Ukraine or respond to the event organisers on Facebook.

 - Sunday 26 February, 2pm to 3pm: Anti-war protest outside Great St Mary’s Church, organised by Russian-speaking residents of Cambridge, supported by Cambridge Russian-Speaking Society (CamRuSS).

 - Sunday 26 February, 4pm: Service at Great St Mary’s Church with Ukrainian choral singing, organised by Cambridge 4 Ukraine.
-Find out more or respond to the event organisers on Facebook.
+Find out more about Prayer for Ukraine or respond to the event organisers on Facebook.

 Cllr Mairéad Healy, Executive Councillor for Equalities, Anti-Poverty and Wellbeing, said: “I’m sure that people from Ukraine will find the coming days difficult, with the anniversary on Friday being a particularly sensitive time.
 We want you to know that Cambridge stands in solidarity with you.